Terms and Conditions

 Veterans Education Benefits

 Johnson has entered agreement with the U.S. Department of Veterans Affairs (VA) to participate in the Yellow Ribbon (YR) Program, supplement to the Post-9/11 GI Bill® educational benefit that further defrays the cost of higher education for military veterans.
-Veterans who enroll in the 2-year or 1-year residential MBA program must be 100% eligible for the Post-9/11 GI-Bill and not on active duty to qualify for YR.
+Veterans who enroll in the Two-Year residential MBA program must be 100% eligible for the Post-9/11 GI-Bill and not on active duty to qualify for YR.
 All veterans seeking VA educational benefits must first apply for benefits through the Department of Veterans Affairs.
 Veterans with questions about their eligibility for the various VA educational benefit programs should consult the VA to determine eligibility.

 Executive MBA programs will participate in the Yellow Ribbon Program beginning in the 2019-2020 academic year, for the Class of 2021.
 This program is available to veterans of the U.S. Armed Forces who are 100% eligible for the Post-9/11 GI Bill.
 Executive MBA programs will contribute up to a set amount annually in scholarship support, and the VA will provide up to the same amount in additional matching funds.
 Email email@example.com for additional information.